ShahedCE/.NET-MVC-Framework-CRUD-/README.md

 # .NET-MVC-Framework-CRUD-
-This ia basic project using ASP .NET MVC Framework.In this project therevis some operations.
+This ia basic project using ASP .NET MVC Framework.In this project there is form validation using DTO, student registration, student list and student managemen.